The gender pay gap: where to in 2019?

 You can find out more in our Insights Report 2018-19, and watch this space for more research on the subject.

-Raj Patel is Impact Fellow at Understanding Society, focusing on how data can be used to address the challenges society faces.
+Raj Patel is Associate Director of Policy at Understanding Society, focusing on how data can be used to address the challenges society faces.